Is Lagos Portugal Worth Visiting?

 Portugal is one of the safest countries in the world to travel to, and so is the Algarve.
 But if you look at the crime rates over the last 3 years, it has increased, even though it’s still fairly low in the big picture.

-This matches my feeling when I’ve visited Lagos the last few years too.
-There are more drug addicts and alcoholics on the streets who have made me feel uncomfortable than what it’s been before and definitely more than I’ve experienced in other places in the Algarve.
+This matches my feelings when I’ve visited Lagos the last few years, too.
+There are more drug addicts and alcoholics on the streets who have made me feel uncomfortable than before, and definitely more than I’ve experienced in other places in the Algarve.

 That said, assault is rare in Lagos.
-But you should be careful with your belongings as petty crime might occur as any other crowded tourist hub.
-Besides, it’s one of the places on the Algarve where there are quite a lot of cars being broken into.
+But you should be careful with your belongings as petty crime might occur as in any other crowded tourist hub.
+Besides, it’s one of the places in the Algarve where there are quite a lot of cars being broken into.

 Altogether, I’ve never felt unsafe in Lagos, but considering I’ve noticed a change over the last few years, I think it’s worth mentioning.

-If this is a dealbreaker for you, I’d consider nearby Alvor or Tavira in eastern Algarve.
+If this is a dealbreaker for you, I’d consider nearby Alvor or Tavira in the eastern Algarve.

-Summing up: Is it worth visiting Lagos Portugal?
+Summing up: Is it worth visiting Lagos in Portugal?

 For me, this isn’t a dealbreaker.
-I love Lagos and the town has so much to offer that more than balances the minuses for me.
+I love Lagos, and the town has so much to offer that it more than balances the minuses for me.

 Is it right for you, though?
-Whether you decide to det Lagos as your travel destination or any other town on the Algarve, happy travels!
+Whether you decide to set Lagos as your travel destination or any other town on the Algarve, happy travels!